 Fortunately, things go differently for Mulan than they did for the black witch.
 Although she is initially rejected by Commander Tung, her fellow warriors, Po, Honghui, Yao, Cricket and Ling stick by her.
 Mulan is allowed to lead a crack force of warriors to aid the Imperial city and save the Emperor.

-Where the plot goes awry, occurs during the battle for the Imperial City.
+An unexpected plot twist occurs during the battle for the Imperial City.
 Xianniang, seeing that Mulan has been accepted for who she is, brings about an unexpected plot twist in the movie - she changes sides, and saves Mulan's life by sacrificing her own.
 This action seems out of character, as she has been portrayed as a ruthless, cruel witch who kills at will and who is determined to overthrow the Emperor for her own power - although that's never been quite explained either.
-Her sudden reversal comes about, as the Imperial City is being attacked, her goal almost achieved.
-It's one of several weak spots in the story line involving this character.
+Her sudden reversal and her betrayal of Bori Khan, comes about, as the Imperial City is being attacked, her goal almost achieved.
+This action seems incongruous for the character, although one might argue that witnessing Mulan achieve what she wasn't able to, might be the reason.

-What does work in Mulan are the thrilling action scenes with plenty of wire work by the stunt actors, to achieve the gravity-defying moves of scaling vertical walls and flying horizontally through the air.
+Mulan has thrilling action scenes with plenty of wire work by the stunt actors, to achieve the gravity-defying moves of scaling vertical walls and flying horizontally through the air.
 The movie is also exceptionally well cast; Yifei Liu is a sensitive, courageous Mulan, Donnie Yeo is tough and wise Commander Tung, Li Gong is the evil Xianniang, Jason Scott Lee is a deliciously wicked Bori Khan, and Yoson An plays Mulan's admirer, Honghui.
 Well known American actress, Rosalind Chao is Mulan's mother Hua Li, while veteran Asian American actor Tzi Ma plays Mulan's father Hua Zhou.

 Sadly Mulan never made it into theatres due to the Covid-19 pandemic and it's probably just as well.
-China with its crackdown on Hong Kong protestors and human rights abuses involving the Uighurs, Kazakhs and other Muslim minorities should give pause to everyone.
-The film was shot predominantly in Xinjiang, where there are concentration camps for Uighur Muslims.
-In addition, actress Yifei Liu has come out in support of the suppression of demonstrations in Hong Kong.
+It's difficult to support a movie filmed in China with its crackdown on Hong Kong protestors and human rights abuses involving the Uighurs, Kazakhs and other Muslim minorities.
+In addition, the film was shot predominantly in Xinjiang, where there are concentration camps for Uighur Muslims.
+And actress Yifei Liu has come out in support of the suppression of demonstrations in Hong Kong.
+This movie was viewed on DVD from a library.

 For this reason, viewers are advised to forgo watching this move and instead enjoy a far better retelling of this legend by reading the novel, Mulan by Sherry Thomas.
 The storyline is superb and there is just a hint of romance in the story, something the live-action Mulan stayed away from until the very end.